-- Coaches should consider options such as electronic whistles to avoid blowing into a standard whistle. - Provide supplies for members to use during club events for hand hygiene and respiratory etiquette.
+- Provide supplies for members to use during club events for hand hygiene and respiratory etiquette.
 Examples include hand sanitizer, disposable tissues, and a trash bin (preferably with a closed lid) for disposing tissues and other PPE.
-If bringing a trash bin on ice, ensure no metal components are touching the ice as it will leave a groove.

-- Consider alternatives for vulnerable populations, including older adults and those with compromised immune systems.
+If bringing a trash bin on ice, ensure no metal components are touching the ice as it will leave a groove. - Consider alternatives for vulnerable populations, including those with compromised immune systems.
 Reducing the group size for these individuals may be an option. - Ensure that participants bring their own labelled water bottle, preferably filled at home.